kickstarts/kickstarts/lib/templates/webapp/README.md

 # Web App Boilerplate

-Generate a new project based on Angular. _Only client-side_
+Generate a new project based on BackboneJS. _Only client-side_

 > WORK IN PROGRESS